MikeKovarik/exifr/README.md

 import 'exifr/src/dicts/icc-values.js'
 ```

 Scenario 3: We want to parse `.heic` and `.tiff` photos, extract EXIF block (of TIFF segment).
 We only need the values to be translated.
-Keys will be left untranslated but we dont mind accessing them with raw numeric keys - `output[0xa40a]` instead of `output.Sharpness`.
-Also we're not importing any (chunked) file reader because we only work with Uint8Array data.
+Keys will be left untranslated but we don't mind accessing them with raw numeric keys - `output[0xa40a]` instead of `output.Sharpness`.
+Also, we're not importing any (chunked) file reader because we only work with Uint8Array data.

 ```js
 import * as exifr from 'exifr/dist/core.esm.js'